openfaas/faas/README.md

 * [Read blogs/articles and find events about OpenFaaS](https://github.com/openfaas/faas/blob/master/community.md)

-### Roadmap and contributing
+### Contributing

-OpenFaaS is written in Golang and is MIT licensed - contributions are welcomed whether that means providing feedback, testing existing and new feature or hacking on the source.
+OpenFaaS Community Edition is written in Golang and is MIT licensed.
+Various types of contributions are welcomed whether that means providing feedback, testing existing and new feature or hacking on the source code.

 #### How do I become a contributor?